Engin-Boot/pong-stage-sanjeev-nnn/Stage0/settings.md

-# -Settings
+# Settings

 ## Feature

-This module allows the player to set the configurations for ball, paddle and velocity in which the ball moves.
+This module allows the player to set the configurations for ball, paddle and velocity.

 ## Acceptance Criteria